 Below, you’ll find our own detailed reviews or you can click the links above for more product details on Amazon.

-2018 Update: Since we originally published this article, we’ve discovered GearBox Pickleball Paddles (click to read our comparison and reviews of their paddles).
+2018 Update: Since we originally published this article, we’ve discovered GearBox Pickleball Paddles (click to read our comparison and reviews of all their paddles).

 Why Buy An Edgeless Pickleball Paddle?